-In last month's newsletter, we talked about how you can minimize your risk of identity theft and malicious cyber activity while doing your online holiday shopping.
+Last month, we talked about how you can minimize your risk of identity theft and malicious cyber activity while doing your online holiday shopping.
 In this month's issue, we'll focus on another aspect of the holiday season: that new device you get or give during the holidays.
-Whether it's a smartphone, laptop, desktop, tablet, or another device, check out the below tips to help protect your new technology and secure your personal data.
+Whether it's a smartphone, laptop, desktop, tablet, or another device, check out the below tips to help you protect your new technology and secure your personal data.